Skip to main content

 25 April 2026 · 9 min read · Scaling

-How to scale a solo professional practice past hourly sessions
+How to scale an owner-led business past hourly billing

-The four moves a solo professional makes to cross from billable-hour revenue to a scaling product.
-Thirty days to live, owned from day one, built on the Growth Infrastructure Method.
+How a business owner crosses from billable-hour revenue to a scaling product.
+A 90-Day Sprint builds the Digital Brain and three priority projects, owned from day one, built on the Growth Infrastructure Method.

 The short answer